 Hornstein adds that congregations should consult with speech, occupational, and physical therapists as well as other local professionals who work with students with special needs; often these individuals can assist in training religious school teachers and classroom aides.

 "If a child can make the educational and social transitions [necessary to be] in a regular classroom, inclusion is great," Christensen says.
 "Synagogues are moving in that direction-using classroom aides, adapting the curriculum, providing individualized tutoring or other accommodations-thereby creating meaningful Jewish social connections for children with special needs and firsthand awareness of disabilities for their classmates and peers."

-"If your student needs help expressing himself orally, prep him/her privately before class, choose simpler questions, present multiple-choice questions, and wait longer for the answer," say Dr. Shana Erenberg and Alan Levin in the article "Eight Techniques for Helping Students Succeed".
-"And if your student needs help organizing materials, give him/her the materials one step at a time."
+"If your student needs help expressing themselves orally, prep them privately before class, choose simpler questions, present multiple-choice questions, and wait longer for the answer," say Dr. Shana Erenberg and Alan Levin.
+"And if your student needs help organizing materials, give them the materials one step at a time."

 Children with ADHD can benefit from reducing the number of concepts covered at one time, relating information to the student's experiences, and providing consistent review before introducing new information.